ryliejamesthomas/tildedocs-source/posts/social-unix-servers.md

 So, Unix is a family of similar operating systems, and an operating system allows you to control your computer.
-You might already be familiar with operating systems, such as Windows and macOS.
+You might already be familiar with operating systems such as Windows and macOS.

 ---